BestReviews is reader-supported and may earn an affiliate commission. Details

 Includes lots of pieces that can be annoying to store.

 Not all users are sold on the accuracy of the timing, as some water levels lead to undercooked eggs.
-There are complaints about the loud timer.
+The timer is loud.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.